How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 • Do you provide free written estimates that itemize labor, materials, and fees?

-• Is your pricing hourly or flat-rate?
+• Is your pricing hourly or flat-rate, and is there a separate service call fee?

 • What could cause the final cost to change, and will you notify me before proceeding?